How to Clean Faucet Head: Everything You Need to Know

 Removing the faucet head aerator can be simple with pliers or a wretch.

-First, you need a towel around the aerator to prevent any scratches on the surface.
+First, you need a towel around the aerator to avoid any scratches on the faucet head.
 Then, unscrew the aerator carefully with either the pliers or the wrench.

 Once the aerator is free, soak the aerator in white vinegar for about half an hour.
-Use a toothbrush with baking soda to remove any hard water deposits.
+Use a toothbrush with baking soda to eliminate any stubborn water deposits.

 Rinse and then screw the aerator back into the faucet head.